redFrik/udk10-Embedded_Systems/udk131205/README.md

 Make sure an usb sound adapter is connected.

 * `jackd -dalsa -dhw:1,0 -p1024 -n3 -s &`
-* `sudo python thursday.py &`
+* `sudo -b python thursday.py`
 * `sclang thursday.scd`

 That should start sc and play a little startup jingle.
+And then you should be able to connect sensors and make noise.
+Stop with ctrl+c.

 //--connect sensors
 -------------------
 This thursday 'instrument' uses by default two analog and two digital sensors.
 To play you'll need to connect digital sensors (buttons/switches etc) to P9_41 and P9_42, and analog sensors (pots/sliders/light etc) to P9_39 and P9_40.

 Note: be extra careful when connecting.
 If you connect sensors to the wrong place (5v), it can DESTROY the board.
 Double check and make sure you have the right side up etc.

+Also note that it's usually safest to turn off the beaglebone first before making the connections.

 ![thursdayHardware](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/thursdayHardware.gif)